 When it comes to finances, it is wise to deal with the facts.
 Many of us would prefer to blissfully ignore the fundamental and inescapable fact that we all eventually die.
-The emotional impact of thinking about one’s own death or the death of a loved one, coupled with the extraordinary capacity for denial-driven complacency (it won’t happen to me, at least not for a long time), leads many families to experience financial calamity.
+However, it is one of the few guarantees of life.
+Yet, the emotional impact of thinking about one’s own death or the death of a loved one, coupled with the extraordinary capacity for denial-driven complacency (it won’t happen to me, at least not for a long time), leads many families to experience financial calamity.

 In this article, we will explain why you should force yourself out of that warm and cushy zone of denial and take legal steps to ensure peace of mind for yourself and your family irrespective of your age or financial status.

 More specifically, we will discuss: